TheCharmingSociopath/TheCharmingSociopath.github.io/README.md

 ## Todo

 [ ] Remove redundant CSS and JS stuff

 [ ] Upgrade mathjax

 [ ] Update the Academics page

 [ ] Unbloat blogs page

 [ ] Move notes from notion to here, convert to MD + mathjax

+[ ] Move notes from github to here, convert to MD + mathjax